Chapter 14: The End

 I didn’t have a car out here so I had to walk everywhere to get places, making me easy to spot.
 It sucked.
 No matter where I went I always ran into them, or them into me.

-Thankfully, base was far enough away that we didn’t have to deal with their bullshit all the time, just one or two weekends a month — but when they were home on leave, we were all fucked.
+Thankfully, base was far enough away that I didn’t have to deal with their bullshit all the time, just one or two weekends a month — but when they were home on leave, we were all fucked.
 They came back with nothing to do which meant most of us became ensnared in their web at some point.
 You literally could not go anywhere without running into them.

 Not in a town this small.